NikolajBjorner/ShonanArtOfSAT/program.md

 __Abstract__:
 Second-order quantified Boolean formulas (SOQBFs) generalize quantified Boolean formulas (QBFs) by admitting second-order quantifiers on function variables in addition to first-order quantifiers on atomic variables.
 Recent endeavors establish that the complexity of SOQBF satisfiability corresponds to the exponential-time hierarchy (EXPH), similar to that of QBF satisfiability corresponding to the polynomial-time hierarchy (PH).
 This fact reveals the succinct expression power of SOQBFs in encoding decision problems not efficiently doable by QBFs.
 In this paper, we investigate the second-order quantified Boolean logic with the following main results: First, we present a procedure of quantifier elimination converting SOQBFs to QBFs and a game interpretation of SOQBF semantics.
 Second, we devise a sound and complete refutation-proof system for SOQBF.
 Third, we develop an algorithm for countermodel extraction from a refutation proof.
 Finally, we show potential applications of SOQBFs in system design and multi-agent planning.
 With these advances, we anticipate practical tools for development.

+## Vijay Ganesh

+__Title__: A SAT Solver + Computer Algebra Attack on the Minimum Kochen–Specker Problem

+__Abstract__:
+Two of the most fundamental theorems in quantum foundations are the Kochen-Specker and the Conway-Kochen "Free Will" Theorems.
+Both these theorems rely on the existence of a finite object called the KS vector system.
+Despite several decades of effort by leading physicists and mathematicians, the minimum KS system problem for 3-dimensions remains unresolved.
+In this talk, we present a SAT solver + Computer Algebra (CAS) attack on this problem, and provide a verified computational proof that there are no KS systems of  size 23 or below.
+To the extent that we know, ours is the first attack on a problem in quantum foundations via a combination of a SAT solver and CAS system.